ndelvalle/nakatoshi/README.md

 A [Bitcoin Vanity Address](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch04.asciidoc#vanity-addresses) generator.

-nakatoshi accepts as input a "starts with" string to search for, and produces an address and private / public keys.
+nakatoshi accepts as input a prefix string (Or a file with multiple prefixes) to search for and produce a Bitcoin address and private / public keys.
 The amount of time required to find a given pattern depends on how long the string is, the speed of your computer, and whether you get lucky.

 ## Install

 ### Cargo